Sample Developmental Edit: Before And After Examples

 [Sensory win.
 Add one sound to anchor the space.
 Chain clank, gull cry, rain tick.]

-Note the balance.
-Praise locks in what works.
-Questions and prompts point toward change without dictating a sentence-by-sentence fix.
+Notice the balance.
+Praise protects what works.
+Questions and prompts point toward change without forcing a sentence-by-sentence rewrite.

 A practical revision timeline

 Plan for three passes.
 No rush.
-Quality arrives through sequence, not speed.
+Quality comes from order, not speed.

 Pass 1, structure